mleoking/JavaGnuplotHybrid/JavaGnuplotHybrid/README.md

 A hybrid programming framwork for writing gnuplot code in java.

+## Demo

+Run the JavaGnuplotHybrid.jar inside JavaGnuplotHybrid folder to see the demo.

+Before running, makre sure, you have gnuplot installed and its path included in the system variable: PATH.

 ## Description

 JavaGnuplotHybrid is a light-weight library for plotting data in Java using gnuplot.